stefanromeis/contrl.one/server/README.md

 }
 ```

 The JWT is signed with the secret located at the `config.json` file.
-That JWT will contain the `username` and the `extra` information sent.
+That JWT will contain the `email` and the `extra` information sent.

 #### POST `/sessions/create`